You just got your DD-214! Congrats, you made out alive. You’re officially a veteran.

-2. A “heroes bracelet"
+2. A “heroes bracelet” designed for veterans

 What better way to remember your fallen brothers than this black or silver engraved piece of gear.
 They’re durable, inexpensive, and meaningful.
 Be ready to drop kick any civilian that tries to make fun of you for wearing a bracelet.

 You know that awesome camouflage pack you didn’t get to keep when you did your final check out?